richjddavis/safari-fullscreen-noescape/README.md

 ## Download

-`git clone` this repository to get the full source and pre-built `safariextz` package.
+Go to [the latest release](https://github.com/richjddavis/safari-fullscreen-noescape/releases/latest) and download the `safari-fullscreen-noescape.safariextz` file.

 ## Installation
 Double-click `safari-fullscreen-noescape.safariextz` to install.